KaveIO/KaveToolbox/config/kavedefaults/README.md

 To overwrite these instructions in the case of local variations we don't recommend you to edit this file.
-Instead we suggest to create/add configurations to /etc/kave/CustomInstall.py

-e.g. adding extra entries like:
+Instead we suggest to create/add configurations to /etc/kave/CustomInstall.py For modifying pip packages, you can create/edit the content of /etc/kave/requirements.txt, start from the contents of requirements.txt in this folder e.g. adding extra entries like:

 ```